And powder your face.

 - Cuckold: Nedda is cheating on Canio with Silvio.

 - A Deadly Affair: When Canio discovers his wife Nedda is having an affair, he kills her and her lover on stage in the middle of a performance.
-The audience, being none the wiser, think it's all part of the show.
+This is when the audience realizes that what they thought was great acting was all too real.